blrobin2/blrobin2.github.io/_posts/2024-03-02-uncle-was-a-vampire.md

 letterboxd_url: https://boxd.it/5X4blX
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 <b><a href="https://boxd.it/pPVYg/detail" rel="nofollow">Hooptober 6.0 | 1/32 | film from before 1966 1/6</a></b>

 <i>CW // Suicide, Misogyny, Animal Cruelty</i>

 A construction crew intends to blow up a castle and replace it with a nuclear plant.
 Before they can, a black horse-drawn carriage erupts from the gates.
 The carriage holds a coffin — inside, the Baron Roderico.

 The carriage driver encloses the coffin in a shipping container at Frankfurt.
 The container will go to the Baron's last nephew in Italy, Count Osvaldo Lambertenghi.
 After ensuring the container's safety, the carriage driver jumps in front of a train and commits suicide.